brittpinder/ios-reference/swift/enums/README.md

 ```

 ### Implicitly Assigned Raw Values

-When you’re working with enumerations that store integer or string raw values, you don’t have to explicitly assign a raw value for each case.
-When you don’t, Swift automatically assigns the values for you.
+If you don't explicitly assign raw values to enumerations that store an integer or string, Swift will automatically assign raw values for you.

-For example, when integers are used for raw values, the implicit value for each case is one more than the previous case.
+For example, when integers are used as raw values, the implicit value for each case is one more than the previous case.
 If the first case doesn’t have a value set, its value is 0.

 ```swift
 enum Color: Int {